Wolfieeewolf/LightscapePlugin/README.md

 # Lightscape Plugin for OpenRGB

-Lightscape is a 3D spatial LED control system plugin for OpenRGB that allows you to organize and control your RGB devices in a three-dimensional grid layout.
+Lightscape is a 3D spatial LED control system plugin for OpenRGB that allows you to organize and control your RGB devices in a three-dimensional grid layout with advanced lighting effects.

 ## Project Background